CS571-F23/hw3/README.md

 Today's featured item is ITEM for $PRICE!

 ...where ITEM and PRICE are replaced with the featured item name and price.
 You can do this by *either* (1) fetching the featured item from `https://cs571.org/api/f23/hw3/featured-baked-good` or (2) finding the featured item in the `bakedGoods` array.
+If you decide to find the featured item in the `bakedGoods` array, you may *not* assume the last item is the featured item; you must check for the `featured` prop.

 You may assume that there is exactly 1 featured item at any given time.
 When the data is still fetching, simply display the text "Loading..."
 You will likely only see this loading text for a few milliseconds.